ertekin-research-group/CLAMM/CLAMM_Prep/README.md

 		|...
    ```
    Each simulation results folder MUST contain at least a POSCAR, CONTCAR, and OUTCAR file.
-   Any additional VASP input or output files are welcome to remain in the folder but will be ignored.
+   Any additional VASP input or output files are welcome to remain in the folder, but will be ignored.

 2. Format the "param_in" file.
    - An example "param_in" file is shown below: